SakshiN123456/simple-shopping-cart/README.md

 💡Project Description :

-   QuickCart is a minimal e-commerce web app where users can browse products, add items to their cart, update quantities, and simulate checkout.
+QuickCart is a complete full-stack web application that simulates a simple online shopping experience.
+Users can browse products, add items to a cart, modify quantities, and proceed to a simulated checkout.

+This project demonstrates full-stack development skills using Angular for the frontend and Spring Boot for the backend, with a clean separation of concerns, responsive design, and efficient client-side state management.

+It’s built with minimal dependencies and no external database, making it lightweight and ideal for learning or showcasing the core logic behind online shopping platforms.

    It is built using:

       🌐 Angular (Frontend): for building a dynamic and responsive UI.

       🖥️ Spring Boot (Backend): for exposing REST API endpoints and handling business logic.

-   This project was built as part of the ASE Challenge to demonstrate practical skills in full-stack web development, clean architecture, and user-centered design.

 ✨Features